Foxboro senior housing apartment complex closer to approval

 The town hasn't seen senior housing developed in two decades.

-Last fall, the housing authority had listed 162 applicants on its waiting list — 122 senior citizens age 60 and over, and the remainder non-elderly disabled.
+Last fall, the housing authority had listed 162 applicants on its waiting list -- 122 senior citizens aged 60 and over, and the remainder non-elderly disabled.